NHS Pensions Employer Contributions – Transitional Arrangements

-NHSBSA have produced a helpful FAQ sheet to cover each of the three changes.
+NHSBSA have produced a helpful FAQ sheet to cover these changes.

 Partners owning premises and Retirement

 A number of GPs own their premises, and it is often wise, therefore, to include in the partnership agreement that; 'when a partner retires or leaves a partnership they are obliged to sell their share to the partnership/incoming partners.'

 For most individual pension queries, though we may be able to help with guidance in some instances, we would generally suggest you seek expert, independent financial nad or legal advice from an adviser familiar with GP practices and finance.

 - BMA guidance on pensions.